NOTICE OF PRIVACY PRACTICES

 WHO WILL FOLLOW THIS NOTICE

 This notice describes Orlando Health’s practices regarding the use and disclosure of your medical information, including use and disclosure by (a) any healthcare professional authorized to enter information into your medical record, (b) all departments and units of the system, (c) volunteers we allow to help you while you are in the facility, (d) all contracted services, and (e) all members of Orlando Health’s workforce.
-All Orlando Health entities, sites and locations follow the terms of this notice, including: all Orlando Health hospitals, South Lake Hospital and its affiliates, Health Central Hospital and its affiliates, Orlando Health UF Health Cancer Center, Orlando Health Physician Group, Physician Associates LLC. , Health Central Park, Howard Phillips Center for Children & Families, Healthchoice, Orlando Health Foundation, Arnold Palmer Medical Center Foundation, home health services, ambulance services, outpatient centers, and all other Orlando Health sites and locations.
+All Orlando Health entities, sites and locations follow the terms of this notice, including: all Orlando Health hospitals, South Lake Hospital and its affiliates, Health Central Hospital and its affiliates, Orlando Health UF Health Cancer Center, Orlando Health Physician Group, Physician Associates LLC. , Health Central Park, Howard Phillips Center for Children & Families, Healthchoice, Orlando Health Foundation, Orlando Health Arnold Palmer Hospital for Children, home health services, ambulance services, outpatient centers, and all other Orlando Health sites and locations.
 Also included are staff and contracted physician services such as, but not limited to, emergency department physicians, pathologists, anesthesiologists, radiologists, hospitalists, physicians who interpret tests, and all other members of the medical staff when seeing patients in our facilities.
 These individuals, entities and facilities may share medical information with each other for treatment, payment or hospital operations purposes described in this notice.